semlogr/semlogr/README.md

 # Semlogr

-Semlogr is a semantic logger for Ruby inspired and primarily ported from the awesome semantic logger for .NET [Serilog](http://serilog.net/).
+Semlogr is a semantic logger for Ruby inspired by the awesome semantic logger for .NET [Serilog](http://serilog.net/).

 ## Installation